Sugar Pursuit

 Cooking tips

-Measure your ingredients using a digital kitchen scale, especially when it comes to the cake layers.
+• Measure your ingredients using a digital kitchen scale, especially when it comes to the cake layers.
 If you add too much flour, your cake texture becomes heavy and dense.
 Too much heavy cream and powdered sugar in your frosting will leave it too unstable to frost the cake with.

-Make the sponge cake and lemon curd the day before.
+• Make the cake layers and lemon curd the day before.
 Making the cake can be time-consuming, so you can split the process into two days.
 The first day you make the sponge cake and lemon curd, the next day you whip up the frosting and assemble the whole thing.
 Make sure that you keep your sponge in the fridge wrapped in plastic wrap to prevent it from drying out.
 Also, make sure the lemon curd is covered with plastic wrap that touches it.

 Step by step directions